yoanmalie/d8-theming-guide/core-themes/README.md

 # Drupal core themes

 The four Drupal 8 **core** themes live inside the `core/themes` folder.
 As part of the Drupal 8 Mobile Initiative all of Drupal core's themes have been converted to a  responsive design.
+All of the core theme (not base themes) must function when used as an administration theme.
+Since Drupal 8 is multilingual, the core themes must also support bidirectional text.

 > **NOTE:** Stark had a stylesheet inside the theme to make sure the regions were responsive.
 However, this stylesheet got removed. **Read more on this in the Stark section.**